ropensci/tsbox/README.md

   )
 ```

-Note that the `ts_` function deals with all the conversion stuff and also ask
+Note that the `ts_` function deals with the conversion stuff, 'verctorizes' the
+function so that it can be used with mulitple time series and also ask the user
-the user to install the package that is needed for the underlying function.
+to install the required packages.

 #### Using tsbox in a dplyr / pipe workflow